 There may also be diversification benefits to be gained, at a group level, across the various categories of insurance business.
 For example, there is no correlation between life underwriting risk and non-life underwriting risk under the standard formula correlation matrix.
-Therefore, a life insurance group undertaking may be able to efficiently reduce capital requirements at the group level through the establishment or acquisition of a non-life undertaking.
+Therefore, a non-life insurance group undertaking may be able to efficiently reduce capital requirements at the group level through the establishment or acquisition of a life undertaking.

-6.3.
+7.3.
 MERGERS AND ACQUISITIONS

 Solvency II is a potential driver of merger and acquisition (M&A) activity as undertakings seek to improve capital efficiency by merging with, or acquiring, another undertaking (or book of business) in order to capture the expected risk diversification benefits associated with varied books of business.
-We have already mentioned how natural hedges can be created, for example, if an undertaking has a large book of annuity business, it could consider acquiring a large book of term assurance business to gain additional diversification benefits.
+We have already mentioned how natural hedges can be created-for example, if an undertaking has a large book motor insurance business, it could consider acquiring a large book of household business to gain additional diversification benefits (notwithstanding the fact that different insurance products will be on different phases of the underwriting cycle, which could help smoothing the bottom line).
 In addition, the capital requirements may be lower for a composite reinsurance undertaking than for separate life and non-life undertakings so we may see a number of mergers in this space.
 Capital efficiency could also be improved due to the increased economies of scale as a result of mergers and acquisitions.

-Alternatively, some undertakings may improve their capital efficiency by selling some lines of business, in particular capital intensive non-core lines of business.
-Among other recent examples, Aviva sold its book of US life and annuity business in late 2012.
-John McFarlane, chairman of Aviva plc, said that 'the sale of Aviva USA is an important step forward in the delivery of our strategic plan.
-It considerably strengthens Aviva's financial position, increases group liquidity and improves our economic capital surplus whilst also reducing its volatility.'
-To the extent that Aviva's economic capital surplus is a proxy for its Solvency II capital surplus, we can infer that this sale is also likely to improve Aviva's solvency position under Solvency II.
-We have seen, and may continue to see, other large European insurance undertakings dispose of their US operations as the capital requirements under Solvency II may put them at a competitive disadvantage against US competitors, in particular if the US is not eventually considered to be equivalent under the third country equivalence rules.
+Alternatively, some undertakings may improve their capital efficiency by selling some lines of business, in particular capital-intensive non-core lines of business (such as APH portfolios as mentioned above).
+We have seen, and may continue to see, large European insurance undertakings dispose of their US operations as the capital requirements under Solvency II may put them at a competitive disadvantage against US competitors, in particular if the US is not eventually considered to be equivalent under the third country equivalence rules.
 We discuss these rules in more detail below.